FAILURE TO GIVE POSSESSION Sample Clauses

 FAILURE TO GIVE POSSESSION.
 3.01 If the Demised Premises shall not be available for occupancy by Tenant on the specific date hereinbefore designated for the commencement of the term of this Lease for any reason whatsoever, then this Lease shall not be affected thereby but, in such case, said specific date shall be deemed to be postponed until the date when the Demised Premises or the additional space, as the case may be, shall be available for occupancy by Tenant, and Tenant shall not be entitled to possession of the Demised Premises or the additional space until the same are available for occupancy by Tenant; provided, however, Tenant shall have no claim against Landlord, and Landlord shall have no liability to Tenant by reason of any such postponement of said specific date, and the parties hereto further agree that any failure to have the Demised Premises or such additional space available for occupancy by Tenant on said specific date or on the Commencement Date shall in no way affect the obligations of Tenant hereunder nor shall the same be construed in any way to extend the term of this Lease.

 FAILURE TO GIVE POSSESSION.
-Tenant waives any right to rescind this Lease --------------------------- under Section 223-a of the New York Real Property Law or any successor statute of similar import then in force and further waives the right to recover any damages which may result from Landlord's failure to deliver possession of the Premises on the date set forth in Article 1 hereof for the commencement of the Term.
-If Landlord shall be unable to give possession of the Premises on such date, and provided Tenant is not responsible for such inability to give possession, the Rent reserved and covenanted to be paid herein shall not commence until the possession of the Premises is given or the Premises are available for occupancy by Tenant, and no such failure to give possession on such date shall in anywise affect the validity of this Lease or the obligations of Tenant hereunder or give rise to any claim for damages by Tenant or claim for rescission of this Lease, nor shall same be construed in anywise to extend the Term.
-If permission is given to Tenant to enter into the possession of the Premises or to occupy premises other than the Premises prior to the Commencement Date, Tenant covenants and agrees that such occupancy shall be deemed to be under all the terms, covenants, conditions and provisions of this Lease, including the covenant to pay Rent.
+Landlord agrees to use commercially reasonable efforts to substantially complete Landlord's Initial Construction and deliver possession of the Premises to Tenant on or prior to October 1, 2003, subject to delays caused by Tenant Delays and force majeure events (as such terms are hereinafter defined).
+Tenant waives any right to rescind this Lease under Section 223-a of the New York Real Property Law or any successor statute of similar import then in force and further waives the right to recover any damages which may result from Landlord's failure to deliver possession of the Premises by such date for any reason whatsoever.
+If Landlord shall be unable to give possession of the Premises on or prior to such date no such failure to give possession on such date shall in any way affect the validity of this Lease or the obligations of Tenant hereunder or give rise to any claim for damages by Tenant or claim for rescission of this Lease.
+If permission is given to Tenant to enter into the possession of the Premises or to occupy premises other than the Premises prior to the Commencement Date, Tenant covenants and agrees that such occupancy shall be deemed to be under all the terms, covenants, conditions and provisions of this Lease excluding the covenant to pay Rent.

 FAILURE TO GIVE POSSESSION.
 If MANAGEMENT cannot provide the apartment to RESIDENT at the start of this lease, RESIDENT cannot sue MANAGEMENT for any resulting damages but RESIDENT will not start paying rent until he/she gets possession of the apartment.